Westringia fruticosa – Coastal Rosemary

 Share this product

-About Westringia fruticosa – Coastal Rosemary
+About Your New Westringia fruticosa – Coastal Rosemary

 Westringia fruticosa, commonly known as Coastal Rosemary, is a hardy evergreen shrub native to coastal regions of Australia.
 It forms a dense, rounded habit with grey-green foliage that resembles the leaves of true rosemary, though it is unrelated.
 In spring and throughout much of the year, it produces small, white to pale lilac, star-shaped flowers held among the foliage, adding subtle seasonal interest.
 Mature plants typically grow 1.5–2 metres tall and 1.5–2 metres wide, though they can be pruned to maintain smaller sizes.